Leigh Brooklyn's Pietà

 72" x 48"

-Inspired by Michelangelo’s sculpture, “Pieta,” where Mary cradled Jesus’ lifeless body after being removed from the cross, my “Pieta” painting is a depiction of the...Read more
+Inspired by Michelangelo’s sculpture, “Pieta,” where Mary cradled Jesus’ lifeless body after being removed...Read more

 2022